This page last updated Tuesday, 03-Oct-2006 00:39:20 EDT

 Other annoying traits:Never tried alcohol, cigarettes, or other drugs.
 Would be straightedge but I am a carnivore (although I love vegetarian food too).

-Drink of preference:Diet Dr Pepper, Diet Vanilla Coke, Diet Cherry Coke, Diet A&W Cream Soda, fresh real lemonade, virgin pina colada, mint chocolate chip milkshakes, Earl Grey iced tea.
+Drink of preference:Diet Dr Pepper, Diet A&W Cream Soda, fresh real lemonade, virgin pina colada, mint chocolate chip milkshakes, Earl Grey iced tea.
 Many of these things I can no longer drink due to my diet.

 Born:Chicago.

 Schools:Neil Armstrong Elementary School, Woodridge Elementary School, Lauderhill Middle School, Boyd Anderson High School in Florida (81-82) and Hoffman Estates High School (83-84), Class of '84.
+College: Harper College '07.
 Check out Classmates.com

-Software:Premiere Pro 1.5, Encore DVD 1.0, Photoshop 7.0, Visual Studio, Access 2002 (and other Office 2002 apps) are frequently used at home, I'm also well versed in AutoCAD and Architectural Desktop.
+Software:Premiere Pro 1.5, Encore DVD 1.0, Photoshop 7.0, Visual Studio, Access 2007 (and other Office 2007 apps) are frequently used at home, I'm also well versed in AutoCAD (I use it 8 hours a day now) and some Architectural Desktop.
 Some experience with Dreamweaver.

 Games:Alternately growing lax on, and rediscovering, City of Heroes.
-I also enjoy Descent and Age of Empires/Kings/Mythology and Driver, though I admit I haven't really had time for games lately.
-Am interested in The Sims but it's too attention-intensive.
+I also enjoy Descent and Age of Empires/Kings/Mythology and Driver, and had a brief obsession with World of Warcraft, though I admit I haven't really had time for games lately.
+Bought my first console since 1982: a PlayStation 3, and my favorite games are MLB The Show and Motorstorm.
+I still don't get much time to play.

 Current TV:Doctor Who (above all else).
 Monk.
+House MD.
+Qi.
 The Simpsons.
 King of the Hill.
 Family Guy.
 South Park.
 Nothing else current, really.
-Shows with actors can't seem to compete with animated shows...
+Shows with actors generally can't seem to compete with animated shows...

 Star Trek:I've never cared for it, in any of its flavors.
 Except I do enjoy the movies (I-VI).
 Now, it may surprise you to learn I bought the original series on DVD and am slowly watching them (for the first time).

-Doctor Who story:The Caves of Androzani (old show), Father's Day (new show)
+Doctor Who story:The Caves of Androzani (old show), The Stolen Earth (new show)

 Doctor:Christopher Eccleston, Peter Davison, then William Hartnell, then the rest

-Companion:Liz for character, Zoe for looks, Sarah Jane and Rose for acting.
+Companion:Liz for character, Zoe for looks, Sarah Jane and Donna for acting.
 And Vicki because she doesn't get enough praise.
 And Steven as the token male companion.
 Er, no, Ian.
 Both?

 Doctor Who fan since:September 1975, WTTW-11 Chicago.
 (Took me a long time to rediscover this fact!)